dart-lang/language/working/parts-with-imports/feature-specification.md

 annotations apply to. _The analyzer may want to review annotations that apply to a library for whether they can reasonably apply to any sub-tree of parts.
-For example `@Deprecated(…)` could apply to every member in a sub-tree, allowing a library to keep its deprecated API, and its necessary imports, separate from the rest, so that it can all be removed as a single operation, and then marking all that API as deprecated with one annotation._
+For example `@Deprecated(…)` could apply to every member in a sub-tree, allowing a library to keep its deprecated API, and that APIs necessary imports, separate from the rest, so that it can all be removed as a single operation, and then marking all that API as deprecated with one annotation._

 ##### An `// ignore` applying to a sub-tree